jonathanchiong/street-level.github.io/_drafts/2016-09-02-hotel-reits-the-bright-spot-in-the-real-estate-sector.md

 We do not think that the spread of the Zika virus is a major [threat to the tourism in Singapore] (http://www.reuters.com/article/us-health-zika-singapore-idUSKCN1150HM).
 The Singapore government have always been quick and efficient in dealing with such situations.
 Economic impact should be minimal and should not be compared with the outbreak of severe acute respiatory syndrome (SARS) in 2013 as the mode of transmission is different and more limited.

 ### Short-term headwinds but strong fundamentals of the travel industry should drive mid-term value of hotel REITs
-In summary, we believe that although there are short-term supply-driven headwinds, the fundamentals for the hotel market remains strong and outlook is positive.
+In summary, we believe that although there are short-term headwinds, the fundamentals for the hotel market remains strong and outlook is positive.
 The Singapore government's initiative to spur tourism through the SGD 700million Tourism Development Fund is expected to help keep the industry robust through the development of tourism products and improving productivity through technology.
-Short-term headwinds against the Singapore-listed hotel REITs sector will present a good entry point for investors who are looking to gain exposure to the hotel sector for the long term.
+The short-term headwinds against Singapore-listed hotel REITs will present a good entry point for investors who are looking to gain exposure to the hotel sector for the long term.